-- Are there special deductibles, like a wind/hail deductible, for which unit owners may be held responsible?
+- Are there special deductibles, such as a wind/hail deductible, for which unit owners may be held responsible?

 How Nationwide Private Client responds

-If you are not insured by an affluent lifestyle specialist, like Nationwide Private Client, then the limits available to you may not be adequate.
+If you are not insured by a specialist in financially successful individuals and families such as Nationwide® Private Client, then the limits available to you may not be adequate.
 We understand the importance of loss assessment.
 Would you rather pay out of pocket or have your insurance company pay a claim?
-Our uniquely crafted homeowners and condo policies will help protect your hard-earned assets should an unexpected event occur.
+The crafted coverage in our homeowners and condo policies will help protect your hard-earned assets should an unexpected event occur.

-- A separate loss assessment is available for earthquake coverage.
-The earthquake deductible does apply.
+- A separate loss assessment available for earthquake coverage (the earthquake deductible does apply)

 Why Nationwide Private Client